Woomessi/PMSM-Control-Driver-for-Resolver-Position-Feedback/README.md

 }
 ```

-#### Write function
+#### Write Function
-Writing to AD2S1210 internal registers is done in configuration mode.
-First send an 8-bit register address via SPI, then 8-bit data.
-This project uses a software SPI write.
-After sending data, pulse `WR#` high-to-low to latch data.
+Writing data to the internal registers of AD2S1210 is done in configuration mode.
+First, it is necessary to send an 8-bit register address to the SPI interface, and then send 8-bit data.
+This project directly uses the software SPI write function.
+After sending data once, it is necessary to pull up the `WR#` pin and use the rising edge to latch the data.

 ```cpp
 void WriteToAD2S1210(unsigned char address, unsigned char data)